pyOpenSci/software-peer-review/about/package-scope.md

 ## Python package technical scope

-pyOpenSci may continue to update its technical scope criteria for package review as more packages with varying structural approaches are reviewed.
+pyOpenSci may continue to update its criteria for technical scope review as more packages with varying structural approaches are reviewed.
 Your package **may not be in technical scope** for us to review at this time if fits any of the out-of-technical-scope criteria listed below.